-- N95 respirators

-- Face shield

-- Eve protection

-- Gowns/isolation gowns

-- Gloves

-- Masks

-- Sanitizer and disinfectants (meeting EPA Guidance current at the time of the pandemic)

-The facility maintains a sufficient number of supplies within the facility to maintain operations for at least 96 hours.
+Face shield Eye protection Gowns/isolation gowns Gloves Masks Sanitizer and disinfectants (meeting EPA Guidance current at the time of the pandemic) The facility maintains a sufficient number of supplies within the facility to maintain operations for at least 96 hours.
 Supplies are reviewed at least quarterly and are reviewed daily during increased incidence of usage.

-- Medications - Maintains 5 day supply for current residents - o Emergency Omni Medication System supply of medications - Emergency IV equipment supply - Pharmacy vendor supply/Local pharmacy emergency supply - Personal Protective Equipment Emergency supply based on usage during the pandemic - Additional 30 day supply acquired by August 31, 2020 - Additional 60 day supply will be acquired by September 30, 2020 - Emergency supply will be stocked at CHS storage area in close proximity to the facility to ensure access (CHS Deer Park Storage area) - Environmental Cleaning Supplies - Facility based storage for at least 96 hours - Additional supplies available through vendors agreements and contracts

-The facility is part of a Healthcare System-Catholic Health Services which assists the facility in obtaining any required supplies, works with all contracted agencies and vendors to ensure emergency availability of resources

-Each department will maintain a list of contracted agencies and vendors utilized as well as any emergency preparedness agreements
+Medications Maintains 5 day supply for current residents Emergency Omni Medication System supply of medications Emergency IV equipment supply Pharmacy vendor supply/Local pharmacy emergency supply Personal Protective Equipment Emergency supply based on usage during the pandemic Additional 30 day supply acquired by August 31, 2020 Additional 60 day supply will be acquired by September 30, 2020 Emergency supply will be stocked at CHS storage area in close proximity to the facility to ensure access (CHS Deer Park Storage area) Environmental Cleaning Supplies Facility based storage for at least 96 hours Additional supplies available through vendors agreements and contracts The facility is part of a Healthcare System-Catholic Health Services which assists the facility in obtaining any required supplies, works with all contracted agencies and vendors to ensure emergency availability of resources Each department will maintain a list of contracted agencies and vendors utilized as well as any emergency preparedness agreements Recovery for a II Infactious Disease Events Recovery for a II Infectious Disease Events The facility will maintain review of, and implement procedures provided in NYSDOH and Required CDC recovery guidance that is issued at the time of each specific infectious disease or pandemic event, regarding how, when, which activities/procedures/restrictions may be eliminated, restored and the timing of when those changes may be executed.

-Recovery for all Infectious Disease Events Required The facility will maintain review of, and implement procedures provided in NYSDOH and CDC recovery guidance that is issued at the time of each specific infectious disease of pandemic event, regarding how, when, which activities/procedures/restrictions may be eliminated, restored and the timing of when those changes may be executed.
-The facility will maintain a copy of NYSDOH and CDC guidance and regulation regarding recovery from a pandemic event Upon advisement of the NYSDOH and CDC to return to normal operations, the facility administrator will meet with all department directors and establish a plan to return to normal operations The following areas will be reviewed: Visitation Dining Communal Activity Beauty Parlor Services Volunteers Church Services Precautions regarding the return of the infectious process, pandemic will also be discussed in accordance with NYSDOH and CDC regulations and directives ☐ Required The facility will communicate any relevant activities regarding recovery/return to normal operations, with staff, families/guardians and other relevant stakeholders The facility will keep residents, staff, and designated representatives appraised of any updates or changes provided by the NYSDOH and CDC Residents will be notified by the clinical staff on their units Staff will be updated by Administration and/or Incident Management Team Designated representatives will be notified by email or by alternate method of choice 2
+The facility will maintain a copy of NYSDOH and CDC guidance and regulation regarding recovery from a pandemic event Upon advisement of the NYSDOH and CDC to return to normal operations, the facility administrator will meet with all department directors and establish a plan to return to normal operations The following areas will be reviewed: Visitation Dining Communal Activity Beauty Parlor Services Volunteers Church Services Precautions regarding the return of the infectious process, pandemic will also be discussed in accordance with NYSDOH and CDC regulations and directives Required The facility will communicate any relevant activities regarding recovery/return to normal operations, with staff, families/guardians and other relevant stakeholders The facility will keep residents, staff, and designated representatives appraised of any updates or changes provided by the NYSDOH and CDC Residents will be notified by the clinical staff on their units Claff will be undeted by Administration and/or Incident Management Toom Staff will be updated by Administration and/or Incident Management Team Pasitrated representatives will be patitived by again at her alternate mathed of Designated representatives will be notified by email or by alternate method of choice